 What does the DPA 2018 say?

-The DPA 2018 supplements and tailors the GDPR conditions for processing special category data.
+The DPA 2018 supplements and tailors the UK GDPR conditions for processing special category data.

 Section 11(1) applies to the health or social care condition, and clarifies when the requirement for a professional obligation of secrecy will be met under UK law.